Best Online Degrees in: Library Science

 A bachelor’s degree in library science alone is not enough to qualify graduates for most librarian positions.
 Students must complete a master’s degree in library science, information science, or a closely related area to become a librarian, according to the U.S. Bureau of Labor Statistics (BLS).
 Graduating from a program accredited by the American Library Association may lead to better job prospects, the BLS notes.

 Students may also pursue full or part-time work as library technicians and assistants.
 These library workers serve in a paraprofessional role, assisting trained librarians in sorting and re-shelving books and other library materials, helping library patrons find what they are searching for, and even helping out with community literacy programs.
-The median hourly wage for library technicians was $14.36 as of May 2010, according to the BLS.
+The median hourly wage for library technicians was $14.36, according to the BLS.
 Salaries for all careers in library and information science vary greatly depending on your level of experience and education, where you live, the size of the library or information center you work for, and other considerations.